LePhenix47/Lahouiti_Younes_12_01012023/README.md

 This project has a responsive design and a dark/light theme

-If you wish to switch between the two
+If you wish to switch between the two, you can press the <kbd>F12</kbd> key

 # 1. Front-end